baselinrhq/baselinr/README.md

 > **⚠️ Alpha Release** — Actively developed, APIs may change

 Baselinr is in early alpha.
 The core profiling, drift detection, and UI are functional and tested, but we're still iterating on the API and adding features.

+**Open-source commitment:** All features we build will remain open-source.
+No premium tiers, no feature gates—just better data quality monitoring for everyone.

 **What works well today:**
 - ✅ Data profiling with 20+ metrics